Many or all companies we feature compensate us. Compensation and editorial

 The cost of hiring a tax attorney can vary based on experience, geographic location, and the complexity of your case.
 Here are common ways tax attorneys charge for their services:

-• Hourly rate: Many tax attorneys charge an hourly rate, which can range from $200 to $400.
-Make sure to ask about the estimated number of hours your case might require.
+• Hourly rate: Many tax attorneys charge an hourly rate ranging from $200 to $600.
+Ask about the estimated number of hours your case might require.

 • Flat fee per service: Some attorneys may charge a flat fee for specific services.
 Flat fees can make budgeting easier, but ensure you understand what’s included and what could incur additional costs.